 If you’re doing content marketing and you have really strict brand requirements, it’s very possible you can get around $1,000 cost per link for a quality link.
 Of course, there’s more benefits that come with $1,000 cost per link than just the link, so it offsets that cost for that brand.
 You’re actually building brand, you potentially are ranking, you’re getting social shares, you’re getting potential sales from that.

 And when you get above $1,000 for a cost per link, that’s of any kind of quality, say above DA 30 on average, you’re probably getting expensive and probably paying too much for that work.
-So when you’re evaluating your vendors and your link building generally, success generally, I think you feel good about a good quality link under $500, and you feel good if you’re a really strict brand and you’re getting other value and it’s $1,000.
+So when you’re evaluating your vendors and your link building generally, success generally, I think you feel good about a good quality link under $700 when that’s tied to content that has other value, and you feel good if you’re a really strict brand and you’re getting other value and it’s $1,000.

 But if you’re only getting that link value, and it’s $1,000 or it’s more than $1,000, you’re paying too much for that link and most likely you’re not seeing the value from it.